-Brad Dokken is editor of the Herald's Northland Outdoors section and also works as a copy editor and page designer.
+Brad Dokken is a reporter and editor of the Herald's Sunday Northland Outdoors pages.
 Dokken joined the Herald company in November 1985 as a copy editor for Agweek magazine and joined the Herald staff in 1989.
 He worked as a copy editor in the features and news departments before becoming outdoors editor in 1998.
 He also writes a blog called Compass Points.
 A Roseau, Minn., native, Dokken is a graduate of Bemidji State University.

 - Member for

 - 5 years 2 months